rdsea/ZTrust-EdgeML/README.md

 ## Test Scenario

-- Objective: To demonstrate the application of ZT architecture in an IoT-Edge-Cloud environment.
+- Objective: To demonstrate Bthe application of ZT architecture in an IoT-Edge-Cloud environment.

 - Components:
   - Windows machine: Functions as the IoT device, communicating with the edge system.